 New mandala embroidery

-I mentioned a couple of times before, that the process of assembling, sketching, matching colors and all the stuff you do before you actually start a project is the process I enjoy most.
-That’s way I don’t get tired photographing these stages where you don’t see what it’s going to be outside of my brain cells.
-My inner eye sees indian, rich colors, lotuses and full, circling lines.
-New to the process is an embroidery stitch dictionary I got from my mom to my birthday.
-Now I can finally see what all the cool stitches I see on Pinterest and other blogs are named in german!
+I mentioned a couple of times before, that the process of assembling, sketching, matching colors and all the stuff you do before you actually start a project is a process I enjoy most.
+That’s why I don’t get tired of photographing these stages where you don’t see what it’s going to be outside of my brain cells.
+My inner eye sees Indian, rich colors, lotuses and full, circling lines.
+New to the process is an embroidery stitch dictionary I got from my mom for my birthday.
+Now I can finally see what all the cool stitches I see on Pinterest and other blogs are named in German!

-I write the english terms below the german so it’s easier for me to track them down when I translate my patterns.
-I don’t usually write in books, but this is a book I will keep forever and it helps me alot, so what?
+I write the English terms below the german so it’s easier for me to track them down when I translate my patterns.
+I don’t usually write in books, but this is a book I will keep forever and it helps me a lot, so what?
 This embroidery book has the best feature ever (It’s my first and only embroidery stitch book so far, so maybe ALL of them have this and I get overly excited about something totally normal.
 But who cares, I love it anyway!).
-Right after the basics there is an index of all stitches discibed in the book: just a picture, name und page where to find it.
+Right after the basics, there is an index of all stitches described in the book: just a picture, name and page where to find it.
 I love it!
 I like having an overview on the first glimpse and I hate searching through all the pages to find something.
 I mean sometimes you know what something LOOKS like, but you don’t know the name.
 How would you search that in a book?
 Right, flick through all pages and look at every photo.

 Got hooked on mandala embroidery?
 Look at my mandala portfolio for more!

 April 2, 2019

 March 20, 2019